kermitt2/grisp/nerd-data/doc/hadoop.md

 ### Hadoop

-The preprocessing uses Hadoop `2.*` (latest version is `2.9.2` from `2020-07-03`), which must be downloaded and installed according to your environment.
-It has not been tested with Hadoop `3`.
+The preprocessing uses Hadoop `3.*` (latest tested version is `3.3.1` from `2022-02-10`), which must be downloaded and installed according to your environment.
+The processing should still work with Hadoop `2`.
 In your Hadoop installation, some config files under `etc/hadoop/` might need to be adjusted for the task, we provide below our configuration files, but the spotted number can of course be adapted to take advantage of more CPU and memory for a more modern machine.

 ### Expected produced files